wp-plugins/tilt-social-share-widget/readme.txt

 2. Some of the Tilt Social Icons

 == Changelog ==

+= 0.97 =
+Corrected CSS problem to be compatible with Aggregate theme (Thank you Aurélien and Jason for pointing it out).

 = 0.96 =
 Added possibility not to use the widget on the Homepage (Paul's suggestion).